billsix/programmingFromTheGroundUp/docs/source/optimization.rst

 -------------------

 Global optimization has two goals.
-The first one is to put your code in a form where it is easy to do local optimiztions.
+The first one is to put your code in a form where it is easy to do local optimizations.
 For example, if you have a large procedure that performs several slow, complex calculations, you might see if you can break parts of that procedure into their own functions where the values can be precomputed or memoized.